Brain stimulation may boost alcohol abstinence

 Summary

-This study tested whether a gentle brain stimulation technique called tDCS can help people with alcohol use disorder stay sober.
-Ninety adults who had already stopped drinking received either real or fake (placebo) tDCS sessions.
-The goal was to see if the real stimulation helped them avoid relapse for three months.
+This study tested whether a gentle brain stimulation technique called tDCS could help people with alcohol disorder stay sober.
+90 participants who had already stopped drinking received either real or fake tDCS sessions.
+Researchers then checked if the real stimulation helped them remain abstinent for 3 months.

 Disclaimer Read more